dea123-coder/teachback-ai-/README.md

 **Purpose**

-The transformer model generates sentence embeddings locally for:

-- Selected learning topic
-- Student explanation transcript

-The semantic similarity score is combined with the existing deterministic analysis to improve concept understanding without replacing the original scoring engine.
+The model generates sentence embeddings locally for the selected topic and the student's explanation.
+These embeddings are compared using semantic similarity and combined with the deterministic educational analysis to provide more meaningful learning feedback while preserving the existing scoring pipeline.

 ---

 # On-Device AI Compliance

-The project follows the OSDHack 2026 on-device AI objective by ensuring that the primary AI model executes locally within the user's browser.
+TeachBack AI follows the OSDHack 2026 objective of running the primary AI model locally on the user's device.

 Local execution includes: